Genentech/battery/README.md

 ```

 At the root of the test.
 This will import testthat and shiny and `useMocks()` will patch the functions
-that came from shiny with proper mocks created by battter, Mocks give better way to test the active variables.
+that came from shiny with proper mocks created by battery, Mocks give better way to test the active variables.
 You can inspect `output` and `input` without an any issue usually related to shiny apps (e.g. require of `isolate`).

 Also Battery have moks for input and output that you can use to test your components.
 Just create session
-(base batter component don't use it) `activeInput` and `activeOutput` and create instance of component
+(base battery component don't use it) `activeInput` and `activeOutput` and create instance of component
 using `battery::component` or `battery::Component$extend`.

 ```